 Use Acidic Cleansers

 If you're still having difficulty removing surface-level thinset, an acidic cleaning product can help to loosen it and allow it to be wiped away.
 White vinegar can be a great option, as it tends to be gentle enough not to damage the tile while still effectively removing the thinset.

 You can also opt for a grout cleaner that contains cleaning acids.
 Muriatic acid is a very effective way to remove excess mortar, but care must be taken when using such a harsh cleaning product.
 When working with this harsh chemical, wear adequate protective gear, including a respirator and gloves.
 You should also open a window to keep the room well ventilated.

 Thoroughly rinse the tiled surface after using any acidic products because any acid residue can weaken the tiles and cause surface damage if it is left on longer than necessary.

 Remove Thinset Manually

 For really stubborn areas of thinset, you can use a sander to buff the tiled surface.
 You must be careful when using this method so you do not accidentally cause damage to the surface of the tile.
-Use a 50-grit sanding disc and an orbital sander on the lowest possible setting.
+Use 120-grit sandpaper and an orbital sander on the lowest possible setting.
 Apply minimal pressure to the thinset.
 Always wear a dust mask when sanding to protect your respiratory system.